Oxyanions that contain elements in the same group of the periodic... | Channels for Pearson+

 3. Chemical Reactions Polyatomic Ions

-Oxyanions that contain elements in the same group of the periodic table have an analogous formula and are also named in a similar convention.
-Referring to this information, predict the chemical formula of dihydrogen arsenite.
+Oxyanions that contain elements in the same group of the periodic table have an analogous formula and are named in a similar convention.
+Referring to this information, propose a name for the ion: AsO43–.

-Oxyanions that contain elements in the same group of the periodic table have an analogous formula and are also named in a similar convention.
-Referring to this information, predict the chemical formula of dihydrogen arsenite.
+Oxyanions that contain elements in the same group of the periodic table have an analogous formula and are named in a similar convention.
+Referring to this information, propose a name for the ion: AsO43–.

 ANSWERS OPTIONS